 "If I could provide a place where you could be what you are, provide what your body craves, would you accept?"

-"My name is Thor, and I am here to let you know that you have ascended to what you were meant to be, what you were destined to become.
+"My name is Thor, and I am here to let you know you have ascended to what you were meant to become; what you were destined to become.
 Your body desires the fight, the dance with no one holding you back, or telling you what to do."